kyruken/sign-up-form/README.md

 The purpose of this project is to practice form basics and form validations.
 Although I didn't use much form validations, I will probably come back to this project after learning some regex to add that.
 I also don't know how to use a confirm password validation which I would have to learn as well.

+A really cool property I learned of is background-attachment which creates this cool scroll effect for the background image.
+Using background-attachment: fixed adds a dynamic effect for the background which I really like.

 This is supposed to be a sign-up form for a imaginary online game called "Spellborne".
 Therefore, this form is simulated off of other popular online game sign up forms.

 Instructions: